 If my Google News Alerts are a valid indicator, public interest in election process reform has seen a huge increase since the 2016 U.S. Presidential Election.
-We're witnessing this directly here in Oregon as we work to bring Score Runoff Voting (SRV) to public elections for the first time.
-The purpose of Score Runoff is to finally break the tradeoffs inherent in prior proposals for single-winner elections and enable accurate representative elections that let voters honestly express their opinions on the field of candidates in every vote.
+We're witnessing this directly here in Oregon as we work to bring STAR Voting* (SRV) to public elections for the first time.
+The purpose of STAR is to finally break the trade-offs inherent in prior proposals for single-winner elections and enable accurate representative elections that let voters honestly express their opinions on the field of candidates in every vote.

 We needed a field trial!
 (And we need a bunch more, more on that in a bit...)

 Fortunately, Portland Forward graciously allowed us to invite ourselves to officiate the world's first public poll using SRV this last weekend at their annual SPRING THING!!!.
 SPRING THING!!!'s purpose is to "bring together a diverse and multi-generational group of citizens who are invested in leaving this city better than we found it, to empower citizen voices, and make change happen."
 What better place to give true democracy a test-drive?

 The day began with 12 one-minute pitchers, squared off to explain why the audience should support their ideas into one of several hour-long breakout sessions.
 From fixing Portland's commissioner/bureau governmental structure, to air quality and more just energy policies, the candidates represented a fantastic stress test of an electoral method.

 We used both online and paper ballots for the election.
 For the online ballots, Google Forms proved to be a huge win: because we didn't know the candidate names or topics in advance, we had to fill out the form options as people were already voting.
 Fortunately Google Forms handles this without a problem, since it can be configured to allow voters to update their submissions as many times as they want.
 We manually added the paper ballots to the Google Sheet output from the election.